 What Is Bridge?

-Bridge is recognised as a mind sport, and is partnership trick-taking card game of skill.
+Bridge is recognised as a mind sport, and is a partnership trick-taking card game of skill.
 It is played by four players who form two partnerships; the partners sit opposite each other at a table.
 There is an auction (often called bidding) and then the play, after which the hand is scored.
 The more tricks a partnership correctly predicts they will make the better their score - but if they do not make as many as they predict their opponents score points instead.
 In competitions the same hands are played at each table so you can compare your scores with the other partnerships and work out who did best with what they were dealt, thus almost eliminating the 'luck' aspect that exists in games such as poker.

 These videos The Game of Bridge or Learn to Play Bridge in 5 minutes will give an overview of the basics of the game.